 2. Invest in Pay Per Click Advertising

-PPC marketing is a digital marketing strategy using paid advertisements.
+PPC advertising is a digital marketing strategy using paid advertisements.
 While some businesses shy away from this, if you are just starting your eCommerce website, it may be the perfect marketing strategy for you.

 With PPC marketing, you can position your eCommerce store and products right in front of your ideal audience.
 This also allows you the time to work on an organic or social media marketing strategy (which takes much longer to build up), while continuing to bring in customers and revenue.
 Moreover, you can dedicate your efforts to improving your email marketing efforts and sending an announcement email to attract customers.

 3. Increase the Visibility of your Products on Search Engines